-Some of our recent projects:
+Some of our ongoing and past projects:

 Energy policy case study

 In 2017, the Melbourne Energy Institute was engaged by the Finkel Review to perform security assessment studies for future energy scenarios of the Australian National Electricity Market (NEM).
-The outcomes of the research work, led by Professor Mancarella, were published in the report Power System Security Assessment of the Future National Electricity Markets.
+The outcomes of the research work, led by Prof Mancarella, were published in the report Power System Security Assessment of the Future National Electricity Markets.
 The report discussed fundamental principles of secure operation of low-inertia power systems and demonstrated the use of frequency response security constrained optimal power flow tools and their potential application to energy markets in a system dominated by renewable energy sources and low-carbon technologies that are asynchronously connected to the system.

 Solar PV impacts in Australian HV and LV networks